Frequently Asked Questions

 Fern & Echo does not offer family plans.
 This is a deliberate architectural decision, not a missing feature.

 Every vault is inherently personal.
 Your vault is encrypted with a key that only you hold — it is technically impossible for anyone else to read your vault contents, including us.
-A shared or joint vault would require sharing encryption keys,
+A shared or joint vault would require sharing encryption keys, which would compromise the zero-knowledge model for everyone involved.

 Account & Billing